Enter your state

 Medicare in Dist. of Columbia - By the Numbers

-Medicare provides health insurance coverage for people age 65 or older, or for those under age 65 who suffer from specific medical disabilities.
-Consider the following Medicare statistics from Dist. of Columbia:
+Medicare provides health insurance coverage for people age 65 or older or for those under age 65 who suffer from specific medical disabilities.
+Consider the following Medicare statistics from Washington, D.C.:

 Dist. of Columbia Medicare Resources

-Provides information to Dist. of Columbia residents about Medicare including assistance on understanding your Medicare rights/protections and how to submit a complaint about medical care or treatment.
+Provides information to District of Columbia residents about Medicare, including assistance on understanding your Medicare rights/protections and how to submit a complaint about medical care or treatment.

 Source: Statistical data from the Centers for Medicare & Medicaid Services, 2012 Medicare Enrollment Data by State and Age.